laubonghaudoi/Chinese_Rime/README.md

 This repo collects the phonetic spelling schemas and character sets of [Rime input method](https://rime.im/) for Old Chinese, Middle Chinese and modern Chinese languages & dialects.
 This project aims to:

-1. Provide useful phonetic spelling input schemas for all non-Mandarin Chinese topolects/dialects, preventing the predicament where non-Mandarin Chinese speakers are compelled to type in Mandarin.
+1. Provide useful phonetic spelling input schemas for all non-Mandarin Chinese languages & dialects, solving the predicament where non-Mandarin Chinese speakers are compelled to type in Mandarin.
-2. Serve as a useful tool for Chinese topolect/dialect learners, as one can use phonetic spelling input to practice the standard pronunciation and orthography.
+2. Serve as a useful tool for Chinese language & dialect learners, as one can use phonetic spelling input to practice the standard pronunciation and orthography.
 3. Provide references for academic researches (Linguistics, Sinology, Anthropology, etc.).

 This project also supports the promotion project of non-Mandarin phonetic spelling input.
 For a complete statement of the mission and motivation of the promotion, please read [this page](https://laubonghaudoi.github.io/dialects/blog/mission.html) (Chinese only).